GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

     ```
 #### Configure syncing from the root repository
 1. Update the repository url to point to your repository
-Replace PROJTECT_ID with your project ID for the CICD pipeline in the following files:
+Replace PROJTECT_ID with your project ID for the CICD pipeline in the following file:
 - ${HOME}/terraform-example-foundation-app/6-anthos-install/acm-configs/root-sync.yaml